 Particles vs. waves

 While this controversy developed between rival French philosophers, two of the leading English scientists of the seventeenth century took up the particles-versus-waves battle.
 Isaac Newton, after seriously considering both models, ultimately decided that light was made up of particles (though he called them corpuscles).
-Robert Hooke, already a rival of Newton's and the scientist who would identify and name the cell in 1655, was a proponent of the wave theory (see our Cells module).
+Robert Hooke, already a rival of Newton's and the scientist who would identify and name the cell in 1655, was a proponent of the wave theory (see our Discovery and Structure of Cells module).
 Unlike many before them, these two scientists based their theories on observations of light's behaviors: reflection and refraction.
-Reflection, as from a mirror, was a well-known occurrence, but refraction, the now familiar phenomenon by which an object partially submerged in water appears to be "broken," was not well understood at the time.
+Reflection, as from a mirror, was a well-known occurrence, but refraction, the now familiar phenomenon by which an object partially submerged in water appears to be "broken," was not well understood at the time (Figure 1).

 Proponents of the particle theory of light pointed to reflection as evidence that light consists of individual particles that bounce off of objects, much like billiard balls.
 Newton believed that refraction could be explained by his laws of motion, with particles of light as the objects in motion.
 As light particles approached the boundary between two materials of different densities, such as air and water, the increased gravitational force of the denser material would cause the particles to change direction, Newton believed (see our Density module).